mms142-groupf-2020/mms142-groupf-2020.github.io/README.md

 Technically, no. However, due to the social stigma of online classes, they aren’t immediately threatened by it: socially speaking, someone graduating from an MOOC would not have the same level of social awe as a graduate from a top-end university such as Harvard University.
 However, the innovation is not being ignored by existing providers: MOOCs often include courses taught by these same high-end universities.
 Existing providers, such as UP, are also adopting the new innovation into their systems.

 (Christensen, 1997)

-## HOW DOES ONLINE LEARNING DISRUPT TRADITIONAL EDUCATION? ##

-According to statistics taken from Purdue University & The National Center for Education Statistics, more than 6 million students are participating in online courses as part of their higher education program in 2018 and the numbers are rapidly increasing each year (Online Learning - What is it and how does it work?, 2017).

 ### HOW DOES ONLINE LEARNING DISRUPT TRADITIONAL FACE-TO-FACE EDUCATION? ###